maths/stack_util_maximapool/README.md

 5. Look at the end of `$MOODLE/question/type/stack/stack/maxima/stackmaxima.mac` to find the version number (`%%VERSION%%`).
    Create the directory  `$MAXIMAPOOL/%%VERSION%%`

-6. Copy the library of Maxima functions distributed with STACK in `$MOODLE/question/type/stack/stack/maxima` to the pool folder.
+6. Copy the library of maxima functions distributed with STACK in `$MOODLE/question/type/stack/stack/maxima` to the pool folder.

    `cp -R $MOODLE/question/type/stack/stack/maxima/* $MAXIMAPOOL/%%VERSION%%/.`